attilammagyar/js80p/README.txt

 version, then the 64 bit FST version, then the 32 bit VST 3 single file version, and so on.

-Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.
+Note: all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

 Packages